Favourite TV Shows of 2020

 Medici: The Magnificent (Netflix)

 The final series of Medici aired just before Lockdown in March and it was fantastic to escape into historical Italy for a little while.
-The Medici’s were a fascinating dynasty, who put Italy on the map for the first time since Roman days in my opinion.
-Like the Spanish Borgias and the English Tudors, the story of the Italian Medici’s make amazing TV dramas.
+The Medici were a fascinating dynasty, that put Italy on the map for the first time since Roman days in my opinion.
+Like the Spanish Borgias and the English Tudors, the story of the Italian Medici make amazing TV dramas.
 And the good-looking cast wasn’t detrimental either.

 Normal People (BBC)